cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 2. Install CMake

-   The easiset way to install cmake is via homebrew using
+   The easiest way to install cmake is via homebrew using

    ```bash
    $ brew install cmake